yebh17/InterArrivalTimes_calculator/README.md

 ## About the application

-A simple project to calculate the udp data rates from the raw outputs gathered from DPMI/trafficgenerators and plot graphs for the inter-arrival times.
+A simple application to calculate the Inter-arrival times from the raw outputs gathered from DPMI/trafficgenerators and plot graphs for the "Inter-arrival times percentiles" and also "Seq no. Vs Inter-arrival times".

 ## Steps